 A Snapshot of Rights Based Management Provisions in the Pacific Islands

-An assessment of the extent to which legislation in 15 Pacific Island nations supports effective rights-based management (RBM).
-A working paper that addresses the following questions will soon be available: (1) To what extent is RBM permitted in offshore commercial fisheries; (2) How strong are RBM provisions; and (3) Are traditional or customary fishing rights legally recognised?
+This paper summarizes the extent to which legislation in 15 Pacific Island nations supports effective rights-based management (RBM) by asking three questions: (1) To what extent is RBM permitted in offshore commercial fisheries; (2) How strong are RBM provisions; and (3) Are traditional or customary fishing rights legally recognized?

 Review of Regional Priorities Relating to Coastal and Offshore Fisheries